Skyfighter64/ALUP/Documentation/Documentation_en-us.md

   - Size: 4 Bytes
   - Description: The digital pin at which the data line of the addressable LED strip is connected
   - Valid values:
-    - A positive Integer value; Should be a valid Data pin of the connected slave device (e.g. Arduino)
+    - A positive Integer value; Should be a valid Data pin of the connected Receiver (e.g. Arduino)
     - `0` if not applicable

 <a name="Clock_pin_link"></a>